-- Lighter and easier to move
+- Lighter and easier to move.

-- Easy to add clothes once a cycle has started
+- Easy to add clothes once a cycle has started.

-- Easier to retrieve forgotten items like tissues, keys and phones from pockets mid-cycle
+- Easier to retrieve forgotten items like tissues, keys and phones from pockets mid-cycle.

-- Generally better rinse performance
+- Generally better rinse performance.

-- Generally harsher on clothes
+- Generally harsher on clothes.

-- Use more water than front loaders
+- Use more water than front loaders.

-- Use more washing detergent
+- Use more washing detergent.

-- Cost more to run
+- Cost more to run.

-As the name suggests, washer-dryer combos combine both a front-loading washing machine and a clothes dryer in a single appliance.
-It seems like a great idea, but they can be expensive, more prone to break downs, and many of them take a very long time to dry a load of clothes.
+As the name suggests, washer dryer combos combine both a front-loading washing machine and a clothes dryer in a single appliance.
+It seems like a great idea, but they can be expensive, more prone to breakdowns, and many of them take a very long time to dry a load of clothes.

 Capacities range from about 5kg to over 18kg, so you should have no problem finding the right sized machine for your household.
-While larger machines are great for big households or for washing bulky items such as bedding, you may not need as big a washing machine as you think.
-Most of us only fill our washing machines half full – about 3.5kg on average.
-Measure how much you wash in a typical load by jumping on your bathroom scales, then picking up your full basket of laundry and jumping back on.
-Calculate the difference and use this figure as a starting point to work out what capacity you really need.
+While larger machines are great for big households or for washing bulky items like bedding, you may not need as big a washing machine as you think.
+Most of us only wash about 3.5kg of clothes (roughly a full laundry basket's worth) at a time, regardless of the capacity of our machine.

 If you're tight on laundry space then you may find a front loader is a better option, as you can more easily stack or wall-mount your dryer above it, or the top surface can double as a work space.
 The majority of front loaders are also designed to fit in a standard kitchen cabinet space, so they can also be installed under a benchtop.